yuxunn/tp/docs/UserGuide.md

 ### Convert lead to client

 - What it does: Converts a lead to client.
-- Command format: `converttoclient INDEX`
+- Command format: `converttoclient INDEX`.
-- Example usage: `converttoclient 1`
+- Example usage: `converttoclient 1`.
-- Acceptable values for each parameter:
+- Acceptable values for `INDEX` parameter:
-  - `INDEX`: Any integer from `1` to the last index of the leads list
+  - Any integer from `1` to the last index of the filtered list shown in the address book, person must be a lead.
 - Example usage

 <div align="center">